 With Nutro, you will also feel good about feeding your feline companions.
 This product doesn’t contain cheap fillers and derivatives that may trigger allergies in cats.
 The ingredients used are 100% non-GMO, which are supplied from trusted farmers.

 Moreover, this kibble is rich in omega-3 and omega-6 fatty acids sourced from chicken fat, flaxseed oil, and soybean oil.
-These healthy fats are essential for promoting healthier skin and glossier fur.
+These healthy fats are necessary for promoting healthier skin and glossier fur.
 Know that a well-conditioned skin minimizes falling hair so that your kitty won’t have to lick its fur too often.

 The Bottom Line

-The Nutro Wholesome Essentials is an excellent choice if you are looking for non-GMO cat food.
+The Nutro Wholesome Essentials is an exceptional choice if you are looking for non-GMO cat food.
 What I like most about this product is that it never fails to specify the ingredients used.
 This kibble offers chicken meat as its main protein source and utilizes a myriad of plant-based ingredients to help improve the overall health of our kitties.

 |The main ingredient is chicken meat||Slightly larger than the average kibble|